Chokos, also known as chayote, vegetable pear, christophine or mango squash, sometimes get a bad rap here in Australia.

 Well, wonder no longer.
-Here are 16 fabulous choko recipes from around the globe to get you inspired.
+Here, you'll find 16 fabulous choko recipes from around the globe to get you inspired.
 They range from simple to creative and cover both sweet and savoury dishes.

 This tasty little side dish from Garlic & Zest was a recipe brought home from a Caribbean island holiday.